Euphemius of Constantinople: Patriarch and Emperor

-Before the accession of the Emperor Anastasius I, Euphemius had made him sign a profession of faith; eventually he fell foul of the emperor.
+Before the accession of the Emperor Anastasius I Dicorus, Euphemius had made him sign a profession of faith; eventually he fell foul of the emperor.
 As the Isaurian War was then under way, Euphemius was accused of treason by revealing the emperor's plans to his enemies.
-A soldier, either by Anastasius's own order or to gain his favour, drew his sword on Euphemius at the door of the sacristy, but was struck down by an attendant.
-The emperor further wanted back his written profession of faith, which Euphemius refused to give up, so Anastasius assembled the bishops who were in the capital and preferred charges against their patriarch, whom they obsequiously excommunicated and deposed (496).
-The people loyally refused to surrender him, but inevitably yielded to the emperor.
+A soldier, either by Anastasius's own order or to gain his favour, drew his sword on Euphemius at the door of the sacristy but was struck down by an attendant.
+The emperor further wanted back his written profession of faith, which Euphemius refused to give up, so Anastasius assembled the bishops who were in the capital and preferred charges against their patriarch, whom they obsequiously excommunicated and deposed (495).
+The people loyally refused to surrender him but inevitably yielded to the emperor.